hideya/langchain-mcp-tools-ts/README.md

 by gathering available MCP tools from the servers, and by wrapping them into LangChain tools.

-If `llmProvider` option is specified, it performs LLM provider-specific schema transformations for MCP tools to prevent schema compatibility issues.
+When `llmProvider` option is specified, it performs LLM provider-specific schema transformations for MCP tools to prevent schema compatibility issues.
 Set this option when you enconter schema related warnings/errors while execution.
 [See below](https://github.com/hideya/langchain-mcp-tools-ts/blob/main/README.md#llm-provider-schema-compatibility) for details.